-A 100% natural, moisturizing, and nourishing body lotion for all skin types, both men and women to matches our skin pH level, and it can give the SPF-10 UV protection.
+A 100% natural, moisturizing, and nourishing body lotion for all skin types, both men and women, matches our skin pH level, and it can give the SPF-10 UV protection.
 It helps to take back to a healthy pH level on the skin.
 And this body lotion increases elasticity and provides an excellent texture to your skin.
 It reduces irritations, inflammations, scars, and stretch marks.
 Suitable for dry and dull surfaces and make them smooth and healthy.
-Main ingredients of this Rose with Shea Butter Moisturizing Body Lotion are; Water (purified), Rose (Rosa Santana L.) oil, Shea Butter (Vitellaria paradoxa C. F. Gaertn), Virgin Coconut oil (Cocos nucifera L.), Beeswax, Xanthan gum, Lime (Citrus aurantifolia L.) juice, Vitamin E, Niacinamide, Allantonin, Titanium Dioxide (Non-nano), Zinc Oxide (Non-nano) and Benzoic acid.
+The main ingredients of this Rose with Shea Butter Moisturizing Body Lotion are; Water (purified), Rose (Rosa Santana L.) oil, Shea Butter (Vitellaria paradoxa C. F. Gaertn), Virgin Coconut oil (Cocos nucifera L.), Beeswax, Xanthan gum, Lime (Citrus aurantifolia L.) juice, Vitamin E, Niacinamide, Allantoin, Titanium Dioxide (Non-nano), Zinc Oxide (Non-nano) and Benzoic acid.

 Water: Benefits and Uses